-Dietitians-Nutritionists bring a deep understanding of sustainable food systems into their practice.
+Dietitians-Nutritionists bring a deep understanding of SFS into their practice.
 Access to a range of practical, evidence-based and context-specific tools and resources supports all Dietitians-Nutritionists in making positive contributions to sustainability.
-Dietitians-Nutritionists play key roles in creating healthy communities and accelerating a shift towards sustainable food systems.
+Dietitians-Nutritionists play key roles in creating healthy communities and accelerating a shift towards SFS.

-- To provide accessible, relevant and transferable information on the interconnections of sustainable food systems and human health
+- To provide accessible, relevant and transferable information on the interconnections of SFS and human health

 - To provide practical, evidence-based tools for incorporating sustainability into dietetic practice in a diversity of roles and cultural contexts